burritojustice/sf-old-street-names/README.md

             return global.id_1861[feature.id] || global.streets_1861[feature.name] || feature.name;
             }

-You could put that function in this one, but this works and I'm not messing with it right now:
+You could have put that function in this one, but this works and I'm not messing with it right now:

     draw_swap_txt_source:
         draw: